pmprybylski/final-project/README.md

 ### Machine Learning
--Used jupyter notebooks to process data for evaluation -Used sklean, to create a Grid Search using train and test splitting -Then applied a random forest algorithm to cross-validate and evaluate correlation and prediction accuracy
+-Used jupyter notebooks to process data for evaluation -Used sklearn, to create a Grid Search using train and test splitting -Then applied a random forest algorithm to cross-validate and evaluate correlation and prediction accuracy